dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

   end
 end
 ```
-The `allow` method configures the test double's behavior: when the calle in this case the `API` class invokes `.record` the double will return a new `RecordResult` instance.
+The `allow` method configures the test double's behavior: when the call in this case the `API` class invokes `.record` the double will return a new `RecordResult` instance.

 Also, please notice that the `expense` hash doesn't contain real data, this is ok since the whole point of the Ledger test double is that it will return a canned success or failure response.